jagrutkosti/plagUI/README.md

 # plagUI
+Plagchain is a project developed as a part of Master thesis of Jagrut Kosti at University of Konstanz.

+plagUI is the user interface that interacts with custom blockchain called 'Plagchain' (created using [Multichain][]) and other plagiarism detection(PD) module running different PD algorithm.

+The research objective for the project:
+<i>“Explore, develop and evaluate a Blockchain based approach to amplify data source for better plagiarism detection by indexing private (behind-the-paywall) research documents.”</i>

+For proof-of-concept, we are currently using Min-hash technique for local similarity assessment using document fingerprints implemented in [plagdetection][] module.
+The application is developed in a way to provide flexibility to everyone to plug their own PD algorithm and use Plagchain for storing document fingerprints or other information,if required.
+All information on Plagchain will always be public.
+Therefore, no actual document content is to be stored on the Plagchain for preserving privacy.

+Plagchain also provides in-built document timestamp feature by leveraging [Originstamp][]'s API.
+This implies that Plagchain in anchored on Bitcoin.

 This application was generated using JHipster 4.5.2, you can find documentation and help at [https://jhipster.github.io/documentation-archive/v4.5.2](https://jhipster.github.io/documentation-archive/v4.5.2).
 ## Development

 Before you can build this project, you must install and configure the following dependencies on your machine: